EECS3311F24/project-bargainbox/doc/sprint3/standups.md

 **Jasmin:**
 **1\.** What did you work on since the last standup?
 Since the sprint 3 planning meeting, I have begun working on the global page footer.
-In particular, I have been focusing on formatting, styling, and making the My Account section dynamic, changing depending on whether the user is signed in or not.
+In particular, I have been focusing on formatting, styling, and making the The My Account section dynamic, changing depending on whether the user is signed in or not.

 **2\.** What do you commit to next?
 First, I commit to finishing the implementation of the global page footer.
-After that, I commit to implementing the pages listed under the "About" section in the footer, such that the links actually direct the user to real pages with useful information.
+After that, I commit to implementing the pages listed under the "About" section in the footer, such that the link actually direct the user to somewhere with useful information.

 **3\.** When do you think you’ll be done?
 At this time, I expect to finish the global page footer by Tuesday, November 26, 2024.